For child care workers, state aid for their own kids’ care is ‘life-changing’

 - Oops!Something went wrong.Please try again later.

 Child care worker Marci Then helps her daughter, Mila, 4, put away toys to get ready for circle time at the Little Learners Academy in Smithfield, R.I.
-A state program for child care workers subsidizes Mila’s tuition.
-A handful of other states have similar programs, which advocates say has beneficial ripple effects through the state economy.
-Elaine S. Povich/Stateline
+(Elaine S. Povich/Stateline)

 SMITHFIELD, R.I. — Child care worker Marci Then, 32, looked over at two 4-year-olds in her care who were tussling over a toy plate in a model kitchen set.
 “Are we sharing?” she gently asked them.
 They both let go.